n-chatzi/max-ext-templates/README.md

 | C74_SYM_LINKER_FLAGS | /Max 7/Packages/max-sdk-7.1.0/source/c74support/max-includes/c74_linker_flags.txt |
 | Product Version      | 7.0.1                                                                             |

+Remember to specify, in the ``DSTROOT`` field, the folder in which the external will be built.
 The `maxmspsdk.xconfig` file should automatically link theses paths to the rest of the *Settings*.
 If issues persist, compare your *Settings* to that of an example in the Max SDK folder : ``/Max 7/Packages/max-sdk-7.1.0/source``

 ### Visual Studio